How To Finish The SAT In Time

-Although the SAT provides you with equations and formulas for things like area and volume at the beginning of each Math test, you’ll save yourself considerable amounts of time if you have them memorized.
-Having things like the Pythagorean theorem and the quadratic formula committed to memory will not only save you the time spent flipping back and forth between the front of the test and the problems, it will also leave you feeling more confident, and thus more able to solve the problems with speed, accuracy and ease.
+Although the SAT provides you with equations and formulas for things like area and volume at the beginning of each Math test, you’ll save yourself considerable amounts of time if you have them memorized—no need to flip through the pages again and again.

 Wearing a wristwatch will help you pace yourself and keep track of your progress.